 - Multilingual settings and custom colors in Quenza’s client app, so that your clients can interact with therapeutic resources in a way that suits them

-- A Wheel of Life feature, for creating unique life satisfaction assessment tools, and of course
+- An online Wheel of Life template, for creating unique life satisfaction assessment tools, and of course

 - Quenza Chat, which gives you a secure, HIPAA-compliant way to stay in touch with all your clients via instant messaging.